TLara1/TLara1.github.io/_projects/2_project.md

     \dot{\varpi}_1=\frac{\dot{h}_1k_1-h_1\dot{k}_1}{h_1^2+k_1^2}\approx283.114^{"}\text{ century}^{-1}
 \end{equation}

-Repeating the analysis with the other planets of the solar system we find the results of \eqref{table precess}.
+Repeating the analysis with the other planets of the solar system we find the following:

 \begin{equation}
     \text{Venus- } 283.114^{"}\text{ century}^{-1} \nonumber